TinfoilPancakes/Spectrum-Lightshow/README.md

 ### NOTES:
 - The lightshow process uses GPIO pins 17, 22, and 27 for PWM of LEDs.
 You can change these in main.cpp lines 32 - 34.
 - Build lightshow using 'make' command.
-- Start Visualizer before starting lightshow, or else shared memory will not be implemented correctly.
-I'll fix this later.
+- ~~Start Visualizer before starting lightshow, or else shared memory will not be implemented correctly.
+I'll fix this later.~~
+- I fixed that! ^
 - Bugs are probably prevalent, this is just an initial Proof Of Concept.
 - Enjoy :3